Advising for Math Majors & Minors

 - University Honors Math Advisor: Gregg Musiker

-- Students wanting to meet with math's departmental advisor, Kate Lewis, can schedule a 30-minute appointment using this link: math.appointments.umn.edu.
+- Students wanting to meet with math's departmental advisor, Kate Lewis, can schedule an appointment on Kate's advising calendar: math.appointments.umn.edu.
 Some appointment slots are virtual only and some give you the choice of meeting either virtually or in-person.

 General advising questions can be directed to the departmental advisor, Kate Lewis: firstname.lastname@example.org.

 CSE Math majors will have a DS hold on your record to ensure that students are seen for advising and course planning at least once per academic year.
 The DS hold is advanced, not removed, based on course planning.
 Pay close attention to the effective term associated with the DS hold.

 Prepare for an appointment